Sydney Dowse: The Great Escape

 During his time in the North Compound at Stalag Luft III, Dowse became involved with the construction of the three tunnels intended for a mass escape, masterminded by Roger Bushell, Harry Day and Canadian Wally Floody, who was instrumental in the tunnel's design and construction.
 One tunnel, codenamed 'Harry' which Dowse had helped build, was completed in early 1944.

-On 24 March 1944, he took part in The Great Escape through tunnel 'Harry', escaping with Flt Lt Stanisław 'Danny' Krol.
+On 24 March 1944, he took part in The Great Escape through tunnel 'Harry', escaping with Flt Lt Stanisław Krol.
 Dowse had drawn escape number 21, and was disguised as a Danish foreign worker, equipped with the appropriate (forged) documents and clothing provided by his 'contact'.

 Dowse and Krol travelled mainly by foot towards the Polish border, but were recaptured just inside Germany on 6 April 1944.
 They were amongst the last escapers to be re-captured.
 Taken to the local Gestapo headquarters, they were interrogated, before being separated.

 Dowse was sent to Sachsenhausen concentration camp.
 Stanisław 'Danny' Krol was among the 50 recaptured officers to be executed.